JulianFP/project-W/doc/installation.rst

 3. To run the backend you need a config.yml file that configures it.
 You can start off with the following example (don't forget to replace the <placeholders>!) and modify it to your needs if necessary.
 Put this config file into ./project-W-data.
 Refer to :ref:`description_backend_config-label` for more information about all the configuration options.

    .. warning::
-      Please make sure to save 'security.local_token.session_secret_key' and 'smtp_server.password' in a secret way on your server!
-With the 'security.local_token.session_secret_key' a bad actor could log in as any user, even as an admin user, and read any current and future user data.
-With the 'smtp_server.password' a bad actor could authenticate with your mail server and send malicious phishing emails to you users while masquerading as the server admin.
+      Please make sure to store the secrets that are read from an environment variable here in a secret way on your server!
+Some of these secrets would allow a bad actor to gain full access to Project-W including access to all user data!

    In this setup, the session secret key and the smtp password are being read from the environment variables 'PROJECT_W_JWT_SECRET_KEY' and 'PROJECT_W_SMTP_PASSWORD'.
 If you want you can also choose to set them here directly in the config, but if you do so please take appropriate measures to keep this config file secret!